paws of wisdom reactivity starter bundle

 Here, you are slowly changing how your dog feels about a trigger.
 Before, they used to act on impulse, but from this distance, with reinforcement, dogs start to realise they don't have to actually react like they normally do.

-With time, they’ll learn that spotting something doesn't mean losing their shit, it means checking in with you and getting rewarded.
+With time, they’ll learn that spotting something doesn't mean losing their shit, it means checking in with you and the possibility of being rewarded.

 Warning: Keep your dog under threshold for this.
 When I did this with Jasper, there was never enough distance.
 He wouldn't react, but looking back now, his body language was giving off the signs that he was uncomfortable.